 My child needs to leave a little earlier due to an outside appointment.
 How do I arrange this?

-That is no problem!
-In this instance, please just make the member of Camp staff at the entrance know on the morning of the arrangement and we will be able to accommodate any change of plans.
-If you are using the minibus and will not be able to pass a message on personally please contact us via email@example.com or by calling 07935 297847.
+That is no problem.
+In this instance, please just make the member of Camp staff at the entrance know on the morning of the arrangement and we will be able to accommodate a change of plans.
+If you are using the minibus and will not be able to pass a message on personally please contact us via firstname.lastname@example.org or by calling 07935 297847.

 What happens if my child is hurt or unwell while at the Camp?